ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-stack.md

 In Ubuntu, kernel USB drivers handle communications with USB devices such as, for example, `usbhid` which provides support for USB Human Interface Devices (HID) class.
 Kernel supports all [standard USB classes](https://www.usb.org/defined-class-codes).

-`udev` is a device manager in Ubuntu that detects, adds and removed devices. `udev` stores the information about detected USB devices in the `/dev` directory.
+`udev` is a device manager in Ubuntu that detects, adds and removes devices. `udev` provides access to the detected USB devices in the `/dev` directory.

 If your device conforms to a USB class, it will be assigned a `/dev` entry and recognized correctly.